 In some circles, the term horoscope is said to come from the Egyptian god Horus.
-Among other African groups, Egyptians were among the first to attribute the names of the zodiac signs to their gods and goddesses.
+Among other African groups, Egyptians were the first to attribute the names of the zodiac signs to their gods and goddesses.
 Of course, the names of the deities (or planets) are different than the ones we use in western astrology.
 So Egyptian astrology looks a little different than western astrology.
 But the basic concepts are still the same.

 In West African and diaspora traditions, we can easily see some parallels between our deities and the planets.
 Because the primary energetic pattern among the deities and planets is basically the same.
-For instance, we can easily correlate Ogun to Aries; Venus to Oshun; Mercury to Papa Legba, and so on.
+For instance, we can easily correlate Ogun to Mars; Venus to Oshun; Mercury to Papa Legba, and so on.

 The Impact of Colonization and Slavery

 The names and, in some cases, the attributes of many African deities were changed or skewed during colonization and slavery.
-They were replaced by Roman and Greek names and the energies were recategorized as planets instead of deities.
+They were replaced by Roman and Greek names, and the energies were recategorized as planets instead of deities.
 These acts have obviously made the concept of western astrology appear as a foreign, non-native system when it was primarily derived from the ancient wisdom and knowledge of our ancestors.